← Back to BlogProduct Guides

 But as your child grows and starts browsing the web, searching for things, and discovering new apps, Screen Time's gaps become obvious.

-Where Screen Time Falls Short
+Where does Screen Time fall short?

 And it only attempts to block pornographic content.
 Gambling, violence, dating, forums where strangers talk to children, proxy sites kids use to bypass filters — none of these are blocked.
-You can manually add individual URLs to a "Never Allow" list, one at a time, but there's no way to block an entire category.
+You can manually add individual URLs to a "Never Allow" list, one at a time, but there is no way to block an entire category.

 ParentalEdge filters every website your child visits across 31 categories.
 Fourteen of these — including adult content, violence, gambling, dating, hate speech, and proxy/bypass tools — are always blocked regardless of age.
-You can customise the rest based on your child's maturity.
+You can customize the rest based on your child's maturity.
 When a site is blocked, you get an email alert telling you what your child tried to access and when.

 ParentalEdge shows you: